-You should hold a bachelor's degree in chemistry or its equivalent from an academic institution recognized by the University of Alberta, or expect to complete the requirements for such a degree before beginning graduate work.
+Applicants should hold a four-year bachelor degree in chemistry, or its equivalent, from an academic institution recognized by the University of Alberta, or expect to complete the requirements for such a degree before beginning graduate work.
+A minimum admission grade point average of 3 on most 4-point grading systems or B on most letter grading systems, based on your most recent two years of full time study (or equivalent) is required.

-Grading systems differ among universities, so it is difficult to give hard and fast rules.
-The minimum requirements stipulated by the Faculty of Graduate Studies and Research (FGSR) are:
+Grading systems differ among universities.
+The minimum requirements by country stipulated by the Faculty of Graduate Studies and Research (FGSR) are:

 Canada and United States